TwilioDevEd/conference-broadcast-laravel/readme.md

  You will also need to configure Twilio to call your application when calls are received.

- You will need to provision at least one Twilio number with voice capabilities so the application's users can take surveys.
+ You will need to provision at least one Twilio number with voice capabilities so the application's users can participate in conferences.
 You can buy a number [right here](https://www.twilio.com/user/account/phone-numbers/search).
 Once you have a number you need to configure your number to work with your application.
 Open [the number management page](https://www.twilio.com/user/account/phone-numbers/incoming)